vamseeachanta/teamresumes/cv/ss_resume.md

  - Built and optimized a Scrapy-based web scraper to automate the extraction of data from the Bureau of Safety and Environmental Enforcement (BSEE) website.
- - Enhanced data processing by integrating Scrapy's FormRequest for efficient form-based scraping.
+ - Enhanced data processing by integrating Scrapy's FormRequest for efficient form submission.
  - Leveraged Python's pandas to process and validate extracted data directly from HTTP responses.
  - Part of energydata (<https://github.com/vamseeachanta/energydata>) repository for getting data from public sources.